Blog

 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

-The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress site.
-You can have legal pages installed and set up on your site in less than one minute and the license allows you to install and use the plugin on all of your websites.
+The plugin developers secured rights to high quality, professionally written legal disclaimers and packaged them into a plugin that can be installed quickly on any WordPress powered site.
+You can have legal pages installed and set up on your site in one minute or less and the license allows you to install and use the plugin on all of your websites.

 Important

-If using the services of lawyers to create your legal pages is out of your budget, consider implementing at least some basic form of legal protection on your site until you can afford professional assistance.
+If hiring a lawyer to create your legal pages is out of your budget, consider implementing at least some basic form of legal protection on your site until you can afford professional assistance.

-Download the FREE Legal Pages Generator software below, or use one of the better solutions we discuss in this article, such as using legal forms, or a WordPress plugin - see section below.
+Download the Legal Pages Generator tool below (it’s FREE!), or use one of the better solutions we discuss in this article, such as using attorney-written legal forms, or a plugin - see section below.

 Legal Pages Generator Software